jeffsim/typescript-gulp-sample/readme.md

   - Wallaby-based tests that vet out Editor functionality.
 - Samples
   - Sample standalone apps that include and demonstrate editor functionality.
-The interesting thing about this structure is that it forces a number of different build types; some components are bundled while others arent; some are minimized and some aren't; some have d.ts files generated and some don't; etc.
+The interesting thing about using Duality as the basis for this build environment is that Duality's structure forces a number of different build types; some components are bundled while others arent; some are minimized and some aren't; some have d.ts files generated and some don't; etc.
 The '[Project System](#the-project-system)' section in this document covers some of these differences.